PrEP (Generic Truvada)

 Further information on dosing

-Speak to your doctor to find the most suitable PrEP dosing pattern for you.
+Consult with your doctor to determine the most suitable PrEP dosing regimen for you.
 Depending on the risk involved, one method may be preferable over another.

 All medications carry the risk of side effects.
 Always read the patient information leaflet enclosed with your medication.
 Only take medicine as prescribed.